 STEP 3: RE-ENGAGE LOST CUSTOMERS

-Each year, between TWO AND FOUR TRILLION dollars are left in digital shopping carts and that number is expected to rise.
+Between two and four trillion dollars are left in digital shopping carts each year, and that number is expected to rise.

-Across the globe, that cart abandonment rate is greater than 75%!
+That means that across the globe the cart abandonment rate is greater than 65%!

 There is some good news: abandoned cart emails are opened by nearly 45% of subscribers.
 Additionally, of those opening the abandoned cart emails, 21% of those click to return to your website.